-- Phase 2 clinical trials to help prioritize future pivotal trials of cabozantinib in disease settings where there is substantial unmet medical need and in which cabozantinib has previously demonstrated clinical activity, consisting of randomized phase 2 clinical trials in first line renal cell carcinoma, platinum-resistant or refractory ovarian cancer, ocular melanoma, and second line/third line non-small cell lung cancer. - Additional phase 2 clinical trials to explore cabozantinib's potential utility in other tumor types, including endometrial cancer, bladder cancer, sarcomas, second line non-small cell lung cancer, and second line differentiated thyroid cancer.
-Positive results in these indications could lead to further study in randomized phase 2 or phase 3 clinical trials. - Additional phase 1 clinical trials to further evaluate cabozantinib, consisting of a trial evaluating cabozantinib in combination with docetaxel in CRPC patients, a trial exploring the utility of combining cabozantinib with vemurafenib, a BRAF inhibitor, in patients with BRAF-mutated melanoma, a trial to evaluate the safety and pharmacokinetics of cabozantinib in pediatric patients, and a trial of cabozantinib in patients with advanced solid tumors and human immunodeficiency virus.
+- Phase 2 or phase 1/2 clinical trials to help prioritize future pivotal trials of cabozantinib in disease settings where there is substantial unmet medical need and in which cabozantinib has previously demonstrated clinical activity, consisting of randomized phase 2 clinical trials in first line renal cell carcinoma, ocular melanoma, prostate cancer and second line/third line EGFR-wt NSCLC. - Additional phase 2 or phase 1/2 clinical trials to explore cabozantinib's potential utility in other tumor types, including endometrial cancer, bladder cancer, sarcomas, NSCLC (EGFR-activating mutation positive), differentiated thyroid cancer, triple-negative breast cancer, hormone-receptor-positive breast cancer, cutaneous melanoma (molecularly selected patients), colorectal cancer and pancreatic neuroendocrine tumors/carcinoid.
+Positive results in these indications could lead to further study in randomized phase 2 or phase 3 clinical trials. - Additional phase 1 clinical trials to further evaluate cabozantinib, consisting of the above mentioned combination trial of cabozantinib and immunotherapy (nivolumab with or without ipilumumab) in genitourinary tumors, a trial to evaluate the safety and pharmacokinetics of cabozantinib in pediatric patients, and a trial of cabozantinib in patients with advanced solid tumors and human immunodeficiency virus.

 Commencement of each of the proposed trials approved under the CRADA is subject to protocol development and satisfaction of certain other conditions.
 The proposed trials approved under the CRADA will be conducted under an investigational new drug application held by NCI-CTEP.
-We believe our CRADA reflects a major commitment by NCI-CTEP to support the broad exploration of cabozantinib's potential in a wide variety of cancers that have substantial unmet medical needs.
+We believe our CRADA reflects a major commitment by NCI-CTEP to support the broad exploration of cabozantinib's potential in a wide variety of cancers, each representing a substantial unmet medical need.
 NCI-CTEP provides funding for as many as 20 active clinical trials each year for a five-year period.
 We believe the agreement will enable us to broadly expand the cabozantinib development program in a cost-efficient manner.